-Louis XVI called the Estate General to pass the proposals for new taxes.
-The Third Estate forms National Assembly, the Bastille is stormed, peasant revolts in the countryside.

-National assembly completed the draft of constitution.
-It limited the powers of the king and guaranteed basic right to all human beings.
-France became constitutional monarchy.

-France abolished monarchy and became a republic.
-National assembly was replaced by convention.
-King and queen were executed.

-It is referred as reign of terror.
-Robespierre followed a policy of severe control.
-He executed all the so called 'enemies' of republic.

-Jacobin Republic overthrown, a Directory rules France.

-A new Convention appointed a five-man Directorate to run the state from 26 October, 1795.

-The Revolution ends with the rise of Napoleon Bonaparte.
+- 1789: Convocation of Estates General.
+The Third Estate forms National Assembly, the Bastille is stormed, peasant revolts in the countryside. - 1791: A constitution is framed to limit the powers of the king and to guarantee basic right to all human beings. - 1792-93: France becomes a republic.
+Jacobin Republic overthrown, a Directory rules France. - 1795: A new Convention appointed a five-man Directorate to run the state from 26 October, 1795. - 1799: The Revolution ends with the rise of Napoleon Bonaparte.
+2